YuvalTamir2/ML-projects/NLP/GPT fine-tuning/README.md

-TODO: enable GPU training. pack the model to modules for more dynamic usage.
+**My Next TODO:** enable GPU training. pack the model to modules for more dynamic usage.